India seeks report on $740 mln Finmeccanica deal

 Italian prosecutors are investigating Finmeccanica Chief Executive Giuseppe Orsi over allegations of international corruption and money laundering, according to a judicial source familiar with the probe.

-Newspapers on Tuesday said searches in Lugano, Switzerland focussed a possible kickback paid to the Northern League political party in Italy as part of a sale of helicopters to India.
+Newspapers on Tuesday said searches in in Lugano, Switzerland, focused on a possible kickback paid to the Northern League political party in Italy as part of a sale of helicopters to India.

 "AgustaWestland has not engaged in irregular conduct of any kind, and has not paid commissions of any kind for the sale of AW101 helicopters to the Indian government," Finmeccanica said on Tuesday in response to the media reports.